siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 through space.

 In empty space, this organization has no primitive endpoints.
 It is therefore
-source-free:
+divergence-free:

 $$
 \nabla \cdot \mathbf{F} = 0.
 $$

 This is not the continuity equation.
 It is a geometric condition on the flow pattern itself.
-It says the transport structure closes through space rather than starting or ending at points.
-There is no contradiction with chapter 4:
-$\nabla\cdot\mathbf{F}=0$ constrains the geometry of the flow lines, while
+It says the transport structure does not begin or end at points.
+There is no contradiction with chapter 4: $\nabla\cdot\mathbf{F}=0$ constrains the geometry of the flow lines, while
 $\nabla\cdot\mathbf{J}=-\partial_t u$ tracks the local gain or loss of stored energy carried by $\mathbf{v}$ along those lines.
+Any such local change is accounted for by transport, not by an added source term.

 Locally, the picture is circulation: flow bends, turns, and passes through without terminating.
 That is the spatial structure we now need to preserve.